-Legal Services and Advocacy (formerly Client Advocacy Service) was founded in 1977 and is sponsored by the Mental Health Association of Erie County, Inc. Throughout its history, it has enabled thousands of mental health consumers to live independently by advocating for their basic rights and linking them to the support of appropriate community agencies.
+Legal Services (formerly Client Advocacy Service) was founded in 1977 and is sponsored by the Mental Health Advocates of WNY.
+Throughout its history, it has enabled thousands of mental health consumers to live independently by advocating for their basic rights and linking them to the support of appropriate community agencies.

 To improve and help sustain the economic and social well-being of mental health consumers in Western New York through pro bono civil legal services and advocacy.